Rewant-1/ecomshowcase/README.md

 ## Stay in the loop

-If you would like to know when we release new resources, you can follow us on [Twitter](https://twitter.com/Cruip_com), or you can subscribe to our monthly [newsletter](https://cruip.com/#subscribe).
+If you would like to know about updates, please reach out to the Stellar Precision team or subscribe via the site's newsletter.